 Roles

-Oliver was Associate Director for Research in LEC from 2017-2023, and was formally undergraduate Admissions Tutor for Environmental Science degree schemes.
+Oliver is Programme Director for Environmental Science and Earth and Environmental Science degree schemes.
+He was Associate Director for Research in LEC from 2017-2023, and was formerly undergraduate Admissions Tutor for Environmental Science degrees.

 Numerical modelling of atmospheric composition and air quality.
 Key areas of interest include tropospheric chemistry and transport, chemical weather, urban air quality, climate change, atmosphere-biosphere interactions, Earth System modelling, uncertainty quantification and model parameterization.